bamsrud01/base_project/README.md

 ##In this repo are three files:

--index.html
+* index.html
- -A base HTML document
+ * A base HTML document

--stylesheet.css
+* stylesheet.css
- -An empty CSS file
+ * An empty CSS file

--app.js
+* app.js
-  -A base JavaScript file
+  * A base JavaScript file